Sir-Photch/DAB/README.md

 - `"ApiKey":` string containing your unique discord-api-token
 - `"ChimeDurationMaxMs":` signed integer containing the maximum duration of a chime, in milliseconds.
 For no limit, set -1.
 - `"ChimeFilesizeMaxKb":` signed integer containing the maximum filesize a user can upload, in kilobytes.
 For no limit, set -1.
-- `"ChimePlaybackTimeoutMs":` signed integer containing the maximum duration after playing a chime will time out.
+- `"ChimePlaybackTimeoutMs":` signed integer containing the maximum duration after playing a chime will time out, in milliseconds.
 This is recommended to be set.
 For no limit, set -1

 ## Known issues
 - playback stutters on weaker machines